mohangk/goodroot.ca/content/post/2017-01-17-video-game-university.md

 Hilarious?
 Yes.

 Disengaged?
 Not in the slightest.

- The time was not wasted; I was learning.
+The time was not wasted.
+I was learning.

 The Gameboy was an ideal pacifier.
 You could drag me anywhere and I would be sedated as long as my batteries remained fresh.
 Luckily, my parents saw that - apart from amusement - the polyphonic chirping and button mashing was developing *some* kind of skill.